greenelab/deep-review/sections/06_discussion.md

 number of instances or labels can be a cause of poor performance of machine learning algorithms.
 When trained on such datasets, deep learning models are particularly prone to overfitting due to their high representational power.
-However, transfer learning techniques also known as domain adaptation enable transfer of extracted patterns between different datasets and even domains.
-This approach consists of training a model for the base task, and subsequently reusing the trained model for the target problem in hand.
+However, transfer learning techniques, also known as domain adaptation, enable transfer of extracted patterns between different datasets and even domains.
+This approach consists of training a model for the base task and subsequently reusing the trained model for the target problem in hand.
 The first step allows a model to take advantage of a larger amount of data and/or labels to extract better feature representations.
 Transferring learnt features in deep neural